netsu-ijou/netsu-ijou/README.md

 </p>
 <p align="center">
-c+h, struggling with health so im not that active on ponytown anymore
+c+h encouraged!, struggling with health so im not that active on ponytown anymore
 </p>

 </p>